Meryl-D/zenith-api/README.md

 	import { createWebSocketServer } from '../ws.js';

 	const debug = createDebugger('projet:server')

 	/**
 	 * Get port from environment and store in Express.
 	 */
 	const port = normalizePort(process.env.PORT || "3000");
 	app.set("port", port);

 	/**
 	 * Create HTTP server.
 	 */
 	const server = http.createServer(app);

 	/**
  	* Create HTTP & WebSocket servers.
 	 */
 	createWebSocketServer(server);

+Now that everything is implemented you can broadcast messages from any routes.
+For exemple in Zenith we notify every users when someone posts a new post.

+	import { broadcastMessage } from '../ws.js';

+	/* POST a new post */
+	postsRouter.post('/', authenticate, checkResourceId, upload.single('picture'), async function (req, res, next) {
+	/**
+ 		* ...
+	 */

+  	 // Broadcast the new post to all connected clients
+    	 broadcastMessage({ username: postingUser.username, event: 'posted a new post' }) });